luke-beep/all-about-windows/README.md

 A tool that allows for customization of Win32 apps. [https://github.com/MicaForEveryone/MicaForEveryone](https://github.com/MicaForEveryone/MicaForEveryone). **Only Available for Windows 11**

-[https://www.startallback.com/](https://www.startallback.com/) a tool that allows you to change the start menu background. **Only Available for Windows 11**
+[https://www.startallback.com/](https://www.startallback.com/) a tool that allows you to change the start menu. **Only Available for Windows 11**

-[https://startisback.com/](https://startisback.com/) a tool that allows you to change the start menu background. **Only Available for Windows 10**
+[https://startisback.com/](https://startisback.com/) a tool that allows you to change the start menu. **Only Available for Windows 10**

 ### **Guides**